jon-michael-c/Database-Web-Basics/README.md

 # Creating an API Server
 An Rest API Server was created fron the Netflix title table in the database.
+The server was created using PHP to convert the MySQL table data into JSON format for an user to access.
 # Webpage and Deploying to a Server

 To interact with the data within an API on a webpage, we must fetch it's content with a javascript function.